-UROP PROJECT PROPOSAL PORTAL will reopen in Spring 2020
+UROP PROJECT PROPOSAL PORTAL is OPEN

 For planning your proposal, here is a PDF version of the application

 What is your role as a Research Mentor?

 The Undergraduate Research Opportunity Program (UROP) is an initiative by the Center for Undergraduate Research and Academic Engagement to engage high-achieving undergraduates in the academic culture of research and offer help to faculty members.
 Open to all departments, the program is three-fold: